-On January 1, conflicting orders were received by the defenders who were attempting to stop the Japanese advance down Route 5.
+On January 1st, conflicting orders were received by the defenders who were attempting to stop the Japanese advance down Route 5.
 Doing this would allow the Southern Luzon Forces to withdraw toward Bataan.
 General Wainwright was unaware of the orders since they came from Gen. MacArthur’s chief of staff.
-Because of the orders, there was confusion among the Filipinos and American forces defending the bridge, over the Pampanga River, about withdrawing from the bridge, and half of the defenders withdrew.
-Due to the efforts of the Self Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.
+Because of the orders, there was confusion among the Filipinos and American forces defending the bridge, over the Pampanga River, about withdrawing from the bridge and half of the defenders withdrawing.
+Due to the efforts of the Self-Propelled Mounts, the 71st Field Artillery and a frenzied attack by the 192nd Tank Battalion the Japanese were halted and the Southern Luzon forces escaped.

 His parents learned of his death on January 17, 1942.
 Over the next several months the family received multiple letters from the Army and the Missouri National Guard offering condolences on Arthur’s death.

 Since his remains were not identified after the war, his name appears on the Walls of the Missing at the American Military Cemetery in Manila, Philippine Islands.
 An American Legion Post in St. Joseph, Missouri, was also named for him.